 Climbing is one of the many sports that are part of the Reykjavik International Games.

-Every year in late January, the Reykjavik International Games take place in the Laugardalur valley stadium.
+Every year in late January, the Reykjavik International Games take place in the stadium of Laugardalur Valley.
 Competitions take place in 20 different disciplines, ranging from karate, athletics, climbing, swimming, and cross-fit.
 In recent years, some e-sports have even been included in the program.

 Thorrablot

-Thorrablot is a cultural event that happens in the lunar month of "Þorri," in the old Icelandic calendar.
+Thorrablot is a cultural event that happens in the lunar month of "Thorri," in the old Icelandic calendar.
 The first day of Thorri is Bondadagur (Man's Day), when people honor the men in their lives.
-Thorri ends in mid-February with Konudagur (Woman's Day), when, in turn, people celebrate the women of Iceland.
+Thorri starts in January and ends in mid-February with Konudagur (Woman's Day), when people celebrate the women of Iceland.

 During this festival, Icelanders honor their history by dining on various foods that have been eaten in Iceland through the centuries.

 Iceland has mostly been a poor country throughout its history, and surviving the long dark winters was very hard.
-Icelanders had come up with various ways to make the food last during the winter when nothing could grow and make sure to use absolutely everything of the animal, as no food could be afforded to be wasted.
+Icelanders came up with various ways to make their food last during the winter when nothing could grow and made sure to use all parts of the animals they hunted to prevent waste.

-Therefore, some of the food items that are eaten during Thorri, might not seem appetizing to outsiders, but they were necessary for Iceland's survival for over 1000 years.
-Some of these food items include "svið" (boiled sheep's head), "hákarl" (fermented shark) or "hrútspungar" (ram's testicles).
+As a result, while many foods eaten during Thorri might not seem appetizing, they were necessary for Iceland's survival for over 1000 years.
+Some of these foods include "svid" (boiled sheep's head), "hakarl" (fermented shark) or "hrutspungar" (ram's testicles).

 The dishes are usually served with "brennivin," Iceland's signature distilled beverage, sometimes called Black Death in English.
 After the feast, locals party all night long, telling stories and singing.
 Being invited to one of these feasts is a real honor!